junxit/us-congress-bills-111/metadata.md

 - 2010-05-24 — Mr. Donnelly (IN) moved to suspend the rules and agree to the resolution.
 - 2010-05-24 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3715)
 - 2010-05-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3715)
+- 2010-05-25 — Received in the Senate and referred to the Committee on Banking, Housing, and Urban Affairs.